Astrovivid/astrovivid.github.io/README.md

 <h1>Author: Astrovivid</h1>

- This is my first attempt at creating a website.
+ This is my first attempt to create a website.
 I have created this website by inspiring from some YT Video courses.
  I have been trying to upgrade my repo...

  I hope you will like my first attempt.
 I will upgrade it later...